jcklie/anki-maobi/README.md

 JavaScript library.
 Without it, this would not be possible. *maobi* merely bundles it with Anki.
 Please visit the *Hanzi Writer* website and look how nice it looks!

+### Can this be used on mobile?

+Sadly, Anki desktop addons do not work on mobile.
+A workaround can be found [here](https://github.com/jcklie/anki-maobi/issues/20#issuecomment-578490050).
+It uses the hand-written input of the mobile keyboard.

 ### Does this run offline?

 Yes, it does. *maobi* is bundled with the character data from the [Hanzi Writer Data](https://github.com/chanind/hanzi-writer-data)